marcoshsq/The_Self-taught_Data_Scientist/README.md

 In this first section, my goal is to establish a solid foundation in data science by understanding the role of data in decision-making, the fundamentals of the field, and the key tools used by professionals.
 Additionally, I aim to develop a clear understanding of what it means to be a data scientist, the essential skills required, and how to apply this knowledge in practice.

 The main skills I want to acquire in this stage include:
-✅ Understanding what data is and how it can be used
+- ✅ Understanding what data is and how it can be used
-✅ Fundamental concepts of data science and its impact on various industries ✅ Familiarity with essential tools for data analysis and manipulation
+- ✅ Fundamental concepts of data science and its impact on various industries
+- ✅ Familiarity with essential tools for data analysis and manipulation

 ### Courses

 ##

 #### 📌  Data – What It Is, What We Can Do With It (Johns Hopkins University)

-Reason for choosing: This course provides a clear introduction to what data is, how it is generated, and how it can be used to answer questions and support decision-making.
+This course provides a clear introduction to what data is, how it is generated, and how it can be used to answer questions and support decision-making.
 I chose this course to build a conceptual foundation before moving on to more complex techniques.

 Skills developed:
 - Understanding the concept of data and its different forms
 - Practical applications of data usage in problem-solving
 - Introduction to data collection, organization, and interpretation

 Course | Offered by | Effort | Certificate, if applicable | Status |
 :-- | :--: | :--: | :--: | :--: |
 [Data – What It Is, What We Can Do With It](https://www.coursera.org/learn/data-what-it-is-what-can-we-do-with-it?specialization=data-literacy) | Johns Hopkins University | ~11h | [Certificate of Completion](https://www.coursera.org/account/accomplishments/verify/XAV9MTSMSAWK) | ✓ |

 #### 📌 What is Data Science?
 (IBM Skills Network)

-Reason for choosing: This course offers an overview of the field of data science, exploring the responsibilities of a data scientist, the stages of the data analysis process, and its applications.
+This course offers an overview of the field of data science, exploring the responsibilities of a data scientist, the stages of the data analysis process, and its applications.
 It helps to better understand the career and the importance of data science in the modern world.

 Skills developed:
 - Understanding what data science is and its applications
 - Insights into the data science lifecycle
 - Knowledge of the key tools and technologies used in the field

 Course | Offered by | Effort | Certificate, if applicable | Status |
 :-- | :--: | :--: | :--: | :--: |
 [What is Data Science?](https://www.coursera.org/professional-certificates/ibm-data-science) | IBM Skills Network | ~11h | [Certificate of Completion](https://www.coursera.org/account/accomplishments/verify/WGYPQRNQSNG6) | ✓ |

 #### 📌 The Data Scientist's Toolbox (Johns Hopkins University)

-Reason for choosing: This course is essential for gaining familiarity with the fundamental tools used by data scientists.
+This course is essential for gaining familiarity with the fundamental tools used by data scientists.
 It introduces basic programming concepts, version control, and project organization—essential elements for working with data in a structured and efficient way.

 Skills developed:
 - Introduction to R and RStudio
 - Basic concepts of Git and GitHub for version control
 - Insights into data science workflows

 Course | Offered by | Effort | Certificate, if applicable | Status |
 :-- | :--: | :--: | :--: | :--: |